licat233/EFI-OpenCore-i3-i5-haswell-cpu-h81-alc662-HD4600/README.md

 > For example, the HFS patch is removed because OCS after 0.6.0 have their own HFS;
 > Please use config debug Plist, and then use config product Plist file;
 > Please use the corresponding EFI according to your own system;
+> If you install macOS High Sierra, you need to modify the machine time before installation: date 0712122318

 ## Note: platformInfo must be modified

 1. if it is Intel WiFi and Bluetooth, please patch it yourself.
 It is very simple.
 With abundant financial resources, you can buy bcm94360 network card;
 2. if USB3.0 does not support it, please patch it by yourself and do a lot of online tutorials;
 3. if there is no problem, congratulations and enjoy the black fruit;
+4. If the wired network card driver fails, please use RealtekRTL8100.kext driver instead;

 ## Problem with installation?